awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ### Example: A/B Testing<a name="lambda-examples-a-b-testing"></a>

-You can use the following example if you want to test two different versions of your home page, but you don't want to create redirects or change the URL\.
-This example sets cookies when CloudFront receives a request, randomly assigns the user to version A or B, and then returns the corresponding version to the viewer\.
+You can use the following example to test two different versions of an image without creating redirects or changing the URL\.
+This example reads the cookies in the viewer request and modifies the request URL accordingly\.
+If the viewer doesn’t send a cookie with one of the expected values, the example randomly assigns the viewer to one of the URLs\.

 ------
 #### [ Node\.js ]